gfxholo/iconic/README.md

 ## License

-This plugin is released under an [MIT No Attribution](https://choosealicense.com/licenses/mit-0/) license, which means you're free to modify and share its source code without needing to credit the author (me).
-It also protects the code author from liability for damages, so I recommend using a similar license if you republish this code.
+This plugin is released under an [MIT No Attribution](https://choosealicense.com/licenses/mit-0/) license, which means you're free to modify and share its source code without crediting the authors of this repository.
+It also protects those authors from liability for damages, so I recommend using a similar license if you republish this code.